tejten/Collibra-Data-Marketplace-Demo/cpsh_osint_build_runbook.md

 How to add the first tag:

 1. Create or open an asset, for example `Public Infrastructure Event Feed - Curated`.
-2. Click the asset edit/pencil action.
+2. In the latest UI, do not look for a page-level pencil.
+Asset pages use inline editing.
+3. Click the circular `i` icon near the top-right of the asset page to open the `At a glance` sidebar.
+4. Find `Tags` in the sidebar.
-3. Find the `Tags` field or tag section.
+5. Click the add or edit control in the `Tags` section.
-4. Type a tag name such as `PUBLIC`.
+6. Type a tag name such as `PUBLIC`.
-5. Press Enter or select `Create PUBLIC`.
+7. Press Enter or select `Create PUBLIC`.
-6. Save the asset.
+8. Save or click away if the value saves inline.
-7. Return to Stewardship -> `Tags`; the tag should now appear in the overview.
+9. Return to Stewardship -> `Tags`; the tag should now appear in the overview.

 If the `Tags` field is missing or read-only:

+1. Confirm the `At a glance` sidebar is open by clicking the circular `i` icon.
-1. Go to `Settings` -> `Roles and permissions` -> `Global permissions`.
+2. Go to `Settings` -> `Roles and permissions` -> `Global permissions`.
-2. Find `Tags`.
+3. Find `Tags`.
-3. Enable the tag update/manage permission for the resource roles you are using, such as `Owner`, `Business Steward`, or `Data Steward`.
+4. Enable the tag add/update/remove permission for the resource roles you are using, such as `Owner`, `Business Steward`, or `Data Steward`.
+5. Confirm your user or group has one of those responsibilities on the asset, domain, or community.
-4. Confirm the user also has view access to the asset's community or domain.
+6. Confirm the user also has view access to the asset's community or domain.
-5. Reopen the asset and try again.
+7. Reopen the asset and try again.

+If tags still do not appear, skip them for the first demo.
+They are useful labels, but they are not required for Data Marketplace search, the data basket, responsibilities, glossary links, or access-request flow.

 ## 10. Configure Data Marketplace Scope